 Staying at home is the safest way to avoid Coronavirus transmission (COVID-19).
-However, not always you can stay at home, sometimes you also want to leave the house to fulfil essential things.
+However, not always you can stay at home, sometimes you also want to leave the house to fulfill essential things.

-For example, you want to shop for groceries, take money at a bank or ATM, refuel vehicles and other activities in public places.
+For example, you want to shop for groceries, take money at a bank or ATM, refuel vehicles, and do other activities in public places.

 Now is the time to practice safe ways when leaving the house.
 In addition to keeping a distance from other people, to wash hands after touching the surface of an object, you are also required to wear a mask.
 Remember, in Indonesia, there have been over 3,000 confirmed COVID-19 cases.

 We all know this new type of coronavirus is very contagious and can even transmit from those without symptoms.
-The following are smart tips to follow when you need to leave home.
+The following are smart tips to follow in order to stay safe when you need to leave home.

 Reduce Risk Exposed When Shopping